School security is always on our minds. I want to share with you what we have done and continue to do regarding school safety.

 · We have restricted controlled access points in each school and the district office.

 · All outside doors are always locked.
 No propping/wedging of outside doors is permitted.

 · Classroom doors are locked when in use.

-· Some outside doors have Sonitrol controls that allow employees using their ID badge to enter the school.
+· The outside doors have Sonitrol access controls that allow employees to use their ID badge to enter the school.

 · Main access points in each school are controlled using a Sonitrol camera & intercom system.
-Administrative Assistants require visitors to identify themselves, explain what business they have at the school and then they are allowed to enter the school and report directly to the office.
+Administrative Assistants require visitors to identify themselves and explain what business they have at the school, and then they are allowed to enter the school and report directly to the office.

 · Special 3M film has been installed on entrance doors and office door glass, which is designed to stop someone from shooting out the window to gain entrance.

 · We have multiple cameras inside and outside of the building monitored by administrative assistants and administrators on large monitors.
 The system is accessible at the Oakbrook Terrace, Elmhurst, and Villa Park Police departments.